Brighton armed robbery suspect apprehended with help of bystanders

 Officers responding to a report of a person with a gun in the area of 1441 Commonwealth Ave. about 8:22 p.m. learned that a person had just entered the store and demanded cash from the register while displaying a firearm, according to Boston police.

-When the officer arrived, they said they saw several individuals struggling with a man on the sidewalk who matched the suspect description.
+When officers arrived, they saw several individuals struggling with a man on the sidewalk who matched the suspect description.

+Jay Patel was one of the people caught on surveillance video grappling with the man.

+“It was scary but I did not want to keep the gun in his hand just in case he shoots me,” he recalled.

-The suspect, whose name was not released, and a loaded 9mm Beretta Model FS handgun were secured, along with an undisclosed amount of cash.
+The suspect, Nikyba Green-Burke, was arrested and a loaded 9mm Beretta Model FS handgun was secured, along with an undisclosed amount of cash, police said.

-He was scheduled to be arraigned in Brighton District Court on charges of unlawful possession of ammunition, carrying a loaded firearm, possessing a large-capacity feeding device, armed robbery and assault and battery.
+Green-Burke was arraigned in Brighton District Court on charges of unlawful possession of ammunition, carrying a loaded firearm, possessing a large-capacity feeding device, armed robbery and assault and battery.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)